Annecy vs Lucerne: Which Alpine Lake Town Is Better?

 Adventure & Outdoors

-Annecy: Paragliding from Col de la Forclaz (€90-120), a 42 km car-free cycling path around the lake, Gorges du Fier cliff walk, and skiing within 30-45 minutes in winter.
+Annecy: Paragliding from Col de la Forclaz (€90-120), a 42 km car-free cycling path around the lake, the Gorges du Fier cliff walk, and skiing within 30-45 minutes in winter.

 Winner: Annecy for adrenaline sports and cycling.
 Lucerne for mountain excursions and hiking.